top of page

 I encourage recording and rewarding all your achievements.
 I work hard for my family, my business and my writing, so if I want a bar of chocolate when I achieve something then I’ll have a guilt-free bar of chocolate!

 Can we all (please!) stop demonising parents who allow their kids screen time?
-The existence of TV, tablets and gaming are the reason I can get ANYTHING done (if you’re a parent, you know exactly what I mean).
+The existence of TV, tablets and gaming are the reason I can get ANYTHING done.
 If I need to sit my energetic children in front of Bluey to give me the time and space to make food for them, then that’s what I’ll do!

 On my bookshelf there is a plaque from a German Christmas market.

-Roughly translated, the statement on it reads ‘Our house is clean enough to be healthy and dirty enough to be happy’.
-I try to remember this whenever I’m feeling stressed about the state of the house (if you’re a parent you know exactly what I mean).
+Roughly translated, the statement on it reads: ‘Our house is clean enough to be healthy, and dirty enough to be happy’.
+I try to remember this whenever I’m feeling stressed about the state of the house.

-In an ideal world my house would be sparkling and immaculate because I hate dirt and mess.
-Since becoming a parent I’ve had no choice but to let my standards slide because I would’ve lost my sanity if I hadn’t.
-I could in theory stay up for hours each night cleaning and tidying, but I’d never do any writing and I’d be miserable.
+In an ideal world, my house would be sparkling and immaculate because I hate dirt and mess.
+However, I’ve had no choice but to let my standards slide because I would have lost my sanity otherwise.
+I could (in theory) stay up for hours each night cleaning and tidying, but I’d never do any writing and I’d be miserable.
 I have to accept a certain level of dirt, mess and chaos to stay healthy and happy.

 Give yourself permission to prioritise your personal ambitions and dreams over the state of the house.
 No one ever got a literary award for a gleaming kitchen.